 You’ve probably already heard the golden rule of shopping – shop the perimeter of the grocery store.
 That’s where 95% of the healthy food is.
 If you spend more time in the aisles, then you know your problem.

 For many people snacking goes hand-in-hand with sitting at your desk, or watching TV.
 These calories add up fast.
-In addition, many of the 100 calorie snacks from the stores are just empty calories that do nothing to help you lose weight.
+In addition, many of the 100 calorie snacks from the stores are just empty calories fill with artificial chemicals that do nothing to help you lose weight or improve your health.

 Make snacking work for you.
 You don’t want it to just not hurt you, you want it to help you.
-If you’re intent on snacking, at least consider eating one of these healthy snack ideas instead.
+If you’re intent on snacking off plan, at least consider eating one of these healthy snack ideas instead.

 Your Metabolism Has Adapted

 Prolonged calorie restriction can wreak havoc on your metabolism.
 Your body adapts to calorie restriction by slowing its production of many hormones.
-You can combat this through cheat meals, exercise, or any one of these other 8 ways to boost your metabolism and fat loss.
+You can combat this through refeeds, exercise, or any one of these other 8 ways to boost your metabolism and fat loss.